 NOTE: The brightness and contrast of the aerial image CANNOT be adjusted directly.
-Instead, the Display Style of the 3D Design Model
+Instead, the Display Style of the 3D Design Model is manipulated to achieve the desired brightness settings.

-Manipulate the Brightness of the Aerial Image in the 3D Design Model 🐬:
+Manipulate the Brightness of the Aerial Image in the 3D Design Model ::